balakreshnan/IIoT-AI/IIoT/opcuatoiothub.md

-# Industrial Internet of Thinks (IIoT) Reference Architecture
+# Industrial Internet of Things (IIoT) Reference Architecture

 Empowering manufacturer's to achieve more.